denete/webdevtest/INSTRUCTIONS.md

 Feed Data
 ---------

 Your page should load data from the provided datafile.
-No content should be hard-coded into your document.
+Almost no content will be hard-coded into your document.

-webdevtest/src/js/webdevtest-data.js
+- webdevtest/src/js/webdevtest-data.js

 URLs and page rendering
 -----------------------